iiSoUlzDev/iiSoUlzDev/README.md

  ### **About me** :
-Hello there, I'm SoUiz frontend developer , from Egypt I'm 16.10 years old, more than 1 year in frontend development & junior desiger but my general hobby is programing , I didn't make any public projects but I'm working on some one :arrow_down:
+Hello there, I'm SoUiz frontend developer , from Egypt I'm 16.10 years old, 1 year in frontend development & graphic desiger but my general hobby is programing , I didn't make any public projects but I'm working on some one :arrow_down:

 <br/>